How Can I Get An Online Divorce?

 What is an online divorce?

 Divorces used to be much more difficult and complex to acquire.
 However, due to an increased need for divorces and the migration of the courts to online services, online divorces have become a reality.
 Many people wonder if online divorces are legal.
-While the number of states with dedicated tools for divorce is limited, every state recognizes an online divorce as a legal one as long as you go through the proper channels.
-Depending on the requirements of the state you live in, you may never need to leave your home to complete the divorce.
+While the number of states with dedicated tools for filing divorce papers online is limited, every state recognizes an online divorce as a legal one so long as you go through the proper channels.
+Depending on the requirements of the state you live in, you may never need to leave your home to complete a divorce.

 Online divorce is the same as a regular divorce in many instances.
-The only difference between the two is that all the divorce paperwork is filed online, and there is no need to visit a court of law to become legally separated from your spouse.
+The only difference between the two is that you will file your papers online, and there is no need to visit a court of law to become legally separated from your spouse.
 With online divorces, you typically hire a company that handles the paperwork process for you or e-files using your state's website.
 Either way, both processes can be simple and are often cheaper and faster than filing for a divorce in person.

 How do I get an online divorce in my state?